Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/blob/main/Images/year_relative_to_birth.png?" width="1000">

 Clearly there are data quality issues since we would not expect any patients with Type 2 diabetes to be diagnosed in their year of birth.
-Subsequent analysis will ignore diabetes codes in the year of birth for those with Type 2 diabetes.
+Subsequent analysis ignored diabetes codes in the year of birth for those with Type 2 diabetes, using the next code/high HbA1c/prescription for glucose-lowering medication.
 This constitutes only 0.3% of those with Type 2 diabetes.

 &nbsp;